bodyshopbidsdotcom/ssm_config/README.md

 rails generate model SsmConfigRecord file:string:index accessor_keys:string value:string datatype:string
 ```

 The supported datatypes are `[string, integer, boolean, float]`.
-The field `datatype` should contain the character that corresponds to the first character of the datatype (so one of `[s, i, b, f]`).
-This field is not case-sensitive (the gem also only checks the first character of `datatype`).
+The first character entered in the field `datatype` should be the character that corresponds to the first character of the datatype (so one of `[s, i, b, f]`).
+This field is not case-sensitive.

 Booleans should also be one of `[t, f]`, corresponding to `true` and `false`.
-Similarly, this is not case-sensitive and only the first character of the value (given the datatype is a boolean) will be checked.
+Similarly, this is not case-sensitive and only the first character of the value entered (given the datatype is a boolean) will be checked.

-An invalid entry will throw an exception (as well as an invalid boolean entry).
+An invalid `datatype` or boolean entry will throw an exception.

 When migrating a file to the ActiveRecord, it is important to correctly input the accessor keys.
 The field `accessor_keys` represents a hashkey corresponding to a value in the hash: for the sequence of keys used to access a value, the corresponding accessor key will be the keys concatentated with a comma delimiter.
 For example, if `hash[:key1][:key2][:key3] = value`, the corresponding accessor key would be the string `"key1,key2,key3"`.
 In the case that there is an array, we include the index embraced by brackets.
 Consider the following hash: